Areas of Research

 MPSI Assistant Professor Dr. Lucy (Kathleen) McGoron has dedicated her career to using technology to provide low-cost, easy access resources and strategies for parents of young children.
 In 2018, the National Institute of Mental Health granted her $554,000 to develop the Parenting Young Children Check-up, a website and text-based training for parents to learn behavioral strategies to lessen and prevent disruptive behavior.
 Last year, Dr. McGoron received an approximately $100,000 two-year Community Health Impact grant from the Michigan Health Endowment Fund to expand this work.

 An initial assessment of Check-Up's use and effectiveness is promising.
 Dr. McGoron and her team worked with 17 mothers and 17 primary care physicians to develop and refine the Check-Up.
-The full version of the program was teted in a small, proof-of-concept trial at a Detroit Pediatric practice.
+The full version of the program was tested in a small, proof-of-concept trial at a Detroit Pediatric practice.
 Then the program was evaluated with 38 parents, resulting in positive feedback, usage and ratings.
 Now Dr. McGoron is working with two community partners to further implement and evaluate the full program.

 New Social Work Family Clinic Cares for Physical and Mental Needs of Children and Parents